Dare-FD/Palmora-Group-HR-Analysis/README.md

 ### Q2: Show insights on ratings based on gender.
 - **Answer**: Ratings are fairly distributed across genders, but a higher number of females received "Very Good" and "Good" ratings, while males had a higher percentage in the "Average" and "Poor" categories.

+### Q3: Is there a gender pay gap?
+Which departments or regions are affected?
+- **Answer**: The undisclosed groups have the highest average salary, followed by males, then females.
+Also, males generally earn more than females across departments except for Marketing, Training, and Engineering which females earn more than male.
+There is a pay gap in each region and it is a higher a bit in Lagos.

+### Q4: Does Palmoria meet the $90,000 minimum salary regulation?
+- **Answer**: No. Only 292 out of 946 employees earn $90,000 or more.
+The majority (654 employees) are non-compliant.

+- **Bonus Insight**: Salary bands reveal that most employees earn between $70,000–$80,000.
+Kaduna has the highest concentration of high earners (Employees earning $90,000 and above).

+### Q5: Bonus and Total Compensation
+- **Answer**: Bonuses were allocated based on performance ratings.
+Total compensation (salary + bonus) was calculated for each employee.
+   - **Total Bonus Paid (Company-wide)**: $72,000,000
+   - **Bonus by Region**:
+     - **Lagos**: $?
+     - **Kaduna**: $.     ?
+     - **Abuja**: $?

+## Dashboard Structure

+The report is structured into **four dashboard pages**:

+### **1. Palmoria: Gender Presence & Performance**
+- Gender distribution by region and department
+- Performance ratings breakdown by gender
+- Total number of employees
+- Average salary by gender

+### **2. Palmoria: Pay Equity Analysis**
+- Salary comparison by gender across departments
+- Salary by gender and location
+- Average salary by gender
+- Overall average salary

+### **3. Palmoria: Regulatory Compliance & Pay Distribution**
+- Number of employees earning below $90,000
+- Pay band distribution by region
+- Compliance rate with new salary regulations

+### **4. Palmoria: Bonus Distribution & Total Compensation**
+- Bonus allocation per employee (based on rating)
+- Total compensation (salary + bonus)
+- Bonus payout by region and company-wide

+- # Key Insights
+- Over **69%** of Palmoria employees earn below the required **$90,000** minimum salary.
+- Gender distribution varies slightly across departments, with some areas showing imbalance.
+- Males tend to have higher average salaries in key departments, which indicate a gender pay gap.
+- The average salary across the company is **$73.7K**.

+## Report Screenshots
+- Dashboard Previews:Due to technical issues it will be uploaded shortly.